jezzsantos/automate/README.md

   ```
   Here is the {{name}}Contoller.
   ```
+  * Save the file

-6. Generate a toolkit for applying the pattern by others on your team:
+5. Generate the toolkit for this pattern, to share with others on your team:

-   `automate build toolkit` this will build, version and export the toolkit to the desktop folder on your machine.
+   `automate build toolkit` this will build, version a self-contained toolkit file, and will export it to the desktop on your machine.

-Share the built toolkit over email/slack/etc with someone on your team.
+Share the toolkit file over email/slack/etc with someone on your team.

+---

-Now that person, needs to:
+Now that person, can:

 1. Install the **automate** tool:
     * Installers are here: `https://github.com/jezzsantos/automate/releases`